 Zeus is a banking trojan designed to steal banking credentials from infected smartphones.
 Keylogging is used to get around the two-factor authentication (2FA) that’s popularly used by mobile users to access banking portals.

 3. Mobile Phishing: The new threat in town

 Mobile phishing is a perfected version of traditional phishing where hackers use email and SMS messages to payload malware.

 SMS phishing (SMShing) happens when hackers embed malicious links in messages and trick users into clicking on them.
-One popular tactic is asking users to update the app via a link and once the users click the link, the hackers gain access to credentials for Office 365 or G Suite for example.
+One popular tactic is asking users to update the app via a link and once the users click the link, the hackers gain access to credentials for Office 365 or Google Workspace for example.
 The fact that 57 percent of organizations have specifically experienced a mobile phishing attack is a testament to the success of this method of attack.

 Malware Security: Android Vs. iPhone

 Malware mercenaries are exploiting mobile devices now more than ever.
 This, of course, begs the question – which mobile operating system is more secure?
 Android or iOS?

 According to a Nokia Threat Intelligence Report, Android devices are nearly 50 times more likely to be infected by malware than Apple devices.